tz-xiu/local-organizer/local-docs/generate.md

 # Prompt

 ## Please read through the project and generate the project documents defined in `definitions.md` in the same folder.
-- If any defined doc does not exist, create the file with the name defined in `#name`.
+- If any defined doc does not exist in the same folder with `definitions.md`, create the file with the name defined in `#name`.
 - Populate related content & fact of the project relates to the requirements listed under the ``#content`` of each doc in `definitions.md`
 - If any defined doc exists, update the content.